neuro-inc/platform-docs/core/clusters-and-roles/clusters-resources.md

 ### **How can I view all my clusters and switch my current cluster?**

-You can view the list of available clusters and switch between them both in the CLI and in the Web UI:
+You can view the list of available clusters and switch between them both in the CLI and in the Apolo Console:

 {% tabs %}
 {% tab title="CLI" %}